T9 vertebra overview

 - Bone spurs

 - Spinal stenosis

-If you suffer from the pain associated with any of these conditions, conservative, non-invasive vertebrae treatment will probably provide sufficient pain relief.
-Your physician may suggest anti-inflammatory steroid injections, prescription or over-the-counter pain medication, hot and cold compresses, or gentle exercise to ease the pain around the T9 vertebra.
+If you experience discomfort associated with a debilitating spine condition, conservative treatment options will typically provide effective pain relief.
+Your doctor may suggest noninvasive therapies such as anti-inflammatory steroid injections, prescription or over-the-counter pain medication, hot and cold compresses or gentle exercises to ease the pain around the T9 vertebra.

 You may be a candidate for spine surgery if the conservative treatment plans recommended by your doctor prove unsuccessful after several weeks or months.
 At Laser Spine Institute, we offer patients a safer and effective alternative to traditional open back surgery, as well as a reduced complication rate of 2.08 percent and no lengthy recovery.^ We are pleased to have helped more than 75,000 patients find relief from their chronic neck and back conditions.